 Not used for transportation

 When using a Substitute pathway, the fuel reporting entity must use default Company ID and Facility ID values for reporting in the LRT-CBTS.
-These default values are provided on the LCFS web site.
+These default values are provided on the LCFS website.

 Design-based Pathways.
 As set forth in sections 95488.6(a) and 95488.7(a), LCFS fuel pathways are generally developed based on 24 months of operational data.
 However, in order to encourage the development of innovative fuel technologies, an applicant may submit a Design-based pathway application in the AFP for a fully engineered and designed facility with no operational data.